0

 NOPE!
 CP Carpet Beetle Killer Spray:

-• offers up to three months of protection – break the Carpet Beetle life-cycle with long-lasting active control to ensure eradication
+• offers up to 3 months of protection – break the Carpet Beetle life-cycle with long-lasting active control to ensure eradication.

 Make sure you vacuum the carpet properly.